bit-broker/website/content/en/docs/api-conventions/authorization.md

 BitBroker does not retain an accessible copy of authorization tokens.
 If keys are lost, new keys will have to be generated as per the instructions below.
 The lost keys will then be rescinded.
 {{% /alert %}}

-##### Obtaining a Coordinator Key
+##### Obtaining a Coordinator Authorization Token

-Coordinator keys are required to authorize calls to the [Coordinator API](/docs/coordinator/).
+Coordinator authorization tokens are required to authorize calls to the [Coordinator API](/docs/coordinator/).
 This API is used to perform administrative services for a BitBroker instance.

-Coordinator keys are obtained by utilizing end-points on the Coordinator API, in order to promote a user to coordinator status.
+Coordinator authorization tokens are obtained by utilizing end-points on the Coordinator API, in order to promote a user to coordinator status.
 To do this you must first [create a new user](/docs/coordinator/user/#creating-a-new-user) and then you must [promote that user](/docs/coordinator/user/#promoting-a-user-to-coordinator) to be a coordinator.

-Once you promote a user to be a coordinator, then their coordinator key will be returned in the body of the [response to that API call](/docs/coordinator/user/#promoting-a-user-to-coordinator).
+Once you promote a user to be a coordinator, then their coordinator authorization token will be returned in the body of the [response to that API call](/docs/coordinator/user/#promoting-a-user-to-coordinator).

 {{% alert color="info" %}}
 Fresh BitBroker [installations](/docs/getting-started/installation/) come with a bootstrap coordinator user and with an associated [bootstrap coordinator token](/docs/getting-started/installation/#bootstrap-coordinator-token).
 {{% /alert %}}

 {{% alert color="warning" %}}
 It is possible, but _not recommended_, to use the bootstrap user in normal operation.
-Instead, you should use the [bootstrap coordinator token](/docs/getting-started/installation/#bootstrap-coordinator-token) to create your own master coordinator user and then utilize their key for further operations.
+Instead, you should use the [bootstrap coordinator token](/docs/getting-started/installation/#bootstrap-coordinator-token) to create your own master coordinator user and then utilize their token for further operations.
 {{% /alert %}}

-If a coordinator key is lost, then a new key will have to be generated.
+If a coordinator authorization token is lost, then a new token will have to be generated.
 This can be done by first [demoting the user](/docs/coordinator/user/#demoting-a-user-from-coordinator) from being a coordinator and then [promoting them](/docs/coordinator/user/#promoting-a-user-to-coordinator) again.
-Note that, in this scenario, the old coordinator key will be rescinded.
+Note that, in this scenario, the old coordinator authorization token will be rescinded.

 ##### Obtaining a Contributor Key